-For installations where the sensor is to be located more than 25 feet from the monitor (max.
+For installations where the chlorine sensor is to be located more than 25 feet from the monitor (max.
 100 feet), a junction box must be used.
-The junction box is shown in Figure 20, and is supplied with a $\frac{1}{2}$ " conduit hub on one end and a sensor cable gland on the other end.
+The junction box is shown in Figure 15, and is supplied with a 1⁄2" conduit hub on one end and a sensor cable gland on the other end.
+Note that system using the optional pH sensor may not use remote sensors.
+If a pH sensor is used with the system, the chlorine and pH sensors must both be within 25 feet of the monitor.